 Contact a Workers’ Compensation Law Firm for a Free Consultation

 While surgery may increase the value of your workers’ compensation settlement, there are many factors that must be considered on a case-by-case basis.
-At John Foy & Associates, our experienced Atlanta workers’ compensation lawyers understand how complex these cases can be.
+At John Foy & Associates, our experienced Atlanta workers’ comp attorneys understand how complex these cases can be.

 Contact us for a free consultation.
 We are here to answer your questions and assess the merits of your case.
 With our experienced lawyers on your side, you can focus entirely on your recovery, knowing your rights and potential compensation benefits are in good hands.